 8: Assessment process

 The assessment process will normally include, for example, a trial session, interview, entrance examinations and a report/reference from the current Headteacher, as appropriate to the age of entry.
-The Principal/Head of the Preparatory Division, or another member of the Senior Leadership Team, will normally meet with parents for an interview prior to their child being assessed for entry to the school.
+The Principal, or another member of the Senior Leadership Team, will normally meet with parents for an interview prior to their child being assessed for entry to the school.